Erickennss/Q-learning-Tank-war/README.md

 - **Map Customization**: Support multiple map layouts (random wall generation).

 ## 📄 License
 This project is for educational purposes only (learning Pygame and Q-Learning).
-You are free to modify and extend the code for non-commercial use.
+Personal using.